KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

 replace(string, string_to_replace[, replacement_string])
--- if not specify any replacement string, then will remove any exact matched characters
+-- if not specify any replacement string, then will remove any exact matched characters replace('JACK and JUE','J','BL') -- OUTPUT: BLACK and BLUE

 lpad(string, target_length, padding_expression)
 rpad(string, target_length, padding_expression)